© Gilad Fogel

 ‘Very sorry, Mr Pater.
 I have car seat.
 We not wake little one.’

 PC Galatas helped with opening the door to her car.
-As Abe strapped the sleeping child into his seat, it occurred to him that the accident must have interrupted his nap.
+As I strapped the sleeping child into his seat, it occurred to me that the accident must have interrupted his nap.

-‘Have you been looking after him?’ he asked the policewoman.
+‘Have you been looking after him?’
+I asked.

 ‘A little time, sir.
 There was lady at scene.
 She see little one in stroller and stay until we arrive.’

-As they got into her car, Galatas apologised for the delay in contacting him.
+As we got into her car, Galatas apologised for the delay in contacting me.

-‘Your wife … she have no identifications.’
-It appeared that Larnaca Police had used the Extended Borders database to identify Sara as one of the two English tourists staying at a cottage in Kiti, a small village south of Larnaca.
+I learned that Larnaca Police took a while to identify Sara Pater and link her to Abe Pater, the two English tourists staying at a villa in Kiti, a small village south of Larnaca.

-The drive to Larnaca General was an easy-going fifteen minutes along Dromolaxia.
+The drive to Larnaca General took fifteen minutes along Dromolaxia.
 Compared to London, New Cyprus was relaxed and traffic-free.
-Abe recalled driving on an old motorbike on that same stretch of road more than eleven years earlier.
-He was twenty-five at the time.
-A twenty-seven-year-old Sara had been with him.
+As I sat in Galatas’ car, I recalled driving on an old motorbike on that same stretch of road more than eleven years earlier.
+I was twenty-five at the time.
+A twenty-seven-year-old Sara had been with me.
 She had her arms behind her back as she held onto the handle at the end of the pillion.
-She wouldn’t have dared embrace his waist; they were not yet lovers.
-Looking back on it, Abe thought that they *were* lovers.
-They just didn’t know it.
-He allowed himself to fantasise that perhaps they’d always been lovers—even before they’d met.
-In any case, by the end of that week, Sara had been holding onto his waist a lot.
-His waist and a good deal more.
+She wouldn’t have dared embrace my waist; we were not yet lovers.
+Of course, we *were* lovers—we just didn’t know it yet.
+Perhaps we’d always been lovers—even before we’d met.
+In any case, by the end of that week, Sara had been holding onto my waist a lot.
+My waist and a good deal more.

-After entering the main building, Galatas walked confidently through the various corridors as she led Abe, with Isaac, to the hospital mortuary.
+After entering the main building, Galatas walked confidently through the various corridors as she led me, with Isaac, to the hospital mortuary.

 ‘Before we enter, I must to tell you what we know.
 It will give you understand injuries.’

-He looked at the dead woman.
+I looked at the dead woman.
 She had Sara’s brown hair and high cheekbones.
 The strong dark eyebrows and nose were there.
 The mouth was similar, the lips a little thin and drawn.
 The dead woman’s eyes were closed, whereas Sara had eyes like onyx.
-They shone and smiled and touched him.
+They shone and smiled and touched me.
 Warm, silent, secretive and knowing.

 ‘It’s not her.’

-He wanted to say it, but the words wouldn't come out.
-Instead, he just nodded.
+Well, I wanted to say it, but the words wouldn't come out.
+Instead, I just nodded.

 ‘I leave you alone,’ said Galatas and walked out.

-Except for Abe and the dead woman, the room was empty.
+Except for the dead woman and me, the room was empty.

-He touched the back of his hand to her face.
-It wasn’t warm, but it wasn’t as cold as he thought it would be.
-He bent down till his face was close to hers.
-He felt no heat from her cheek.
+I touched the back of my hand to her face.
+It wasn’t warm, but it wasn’t as cold as I thought it would be.
+I bent down till my face was close to hers.
+I felt no heat from her cheek.

-‘It’s not you,’ he whispered with a twist of a smile.
+‘It’s not you,’ I whispered with a twist of a smile.

-He brushed a lock of her hair to one side as the stinging returned to his eyes.
-Then he heard Isaac crying.
-He turned to look at the closed door of the cold chamber then back to the woman.
-The stinging intensified.
+I turned to look at the closed door of the cold chamber then back to the woman.

-He touched his lips with two fingers and placed them on her mouth.
+I touched my lips with two fingers and placed them on her mouth.

-‘Don’t be scared,’ he said, ‘I’m always with you.
+‘Don’t be scared,’ I said, ‘I’m always with you.
 Even if you can’t see me, I’m always with you.’
-It was the litany that Sara recited to Isaac when she put him in his cot for the night.
+It was the litany that Sara would recite to Isaac when she put him in his cot for the night.
 ‘And when you sleep, I’ll sleep.
 And we can meet each other in our dreams.’

 Rohat Zilan loved his job.
 He stood by the glass wall at Gate 17 looking out to the airport apron.
 Four baggage handlers were loading a casket into the cargo hold of a medium-sized commercial plane.
 It was sweaty work in the summer heat.
 But, like his, it was simple, honest work.
 His current assignment was a bit like a stakeout from his days in the force in the old country.
 But without the tedium of having to follow all the stupid rules about paperwork, privacy, public interest and all that massive pile of stinking shit.